Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

 Having obtained the induction from $\kappa$ to $\mu$ in the previous subsection, we now proceed to obtain an induction from $\mu$ to $\kappa$.
-This is the step that was implicitly used in the proofs of high-dimensional CLTs for independent observations (e.g., \citealp{kuchibhotla2020high}).
-However, as mentioned in \cref{sec:pf_sketch}, the dependence between $X_{[1,i]}$ and $\mathscr{X}_{(i,n]}$ in $\kappa_{[1,i]}(\delta) \equiv \sup_{r\in\reals^p} \Pr[{X}_{[1,i]} \in A_{r,\delta} | \mathscr{X}_{(i,n]}]$ makes the step non-trivial.
-We make a breakthrough using a similar approach described in \cref{sec:mu_by_kappa_3N}, where we used the Taylor expansion to eliminate the dependency.
+This step has been implicitly used in the proofs of high-dimensional CLTs for independent observations; see, e.g., \citetalias{kuchibhotla2020high}.
+However, as mentioned in \cref{sec:pf_sketch}, the dependence between $X_{[1,i]}$ and $X_{i+1}$ in $\kappa_{[1,i]|\{i+1\}}(\delta) \equiv \sup_{r\in\reals^p} {\mathrm{esssup}}_{X_{i+1}} \Pr[{X}_{[1,i]} \in A_{r,\delta} | X_{i+1}]$ makes the step non-trivial.
+We make a breakthrough using a similar approach described in \cref{sec:mu_by_kappa_3N}, where we used the Taylor expansion to eliminate the stochastic dependence.
 However, once again, the conditional anti-concentration probability involves a conditional expectation of an indicator function, which lacks smoothness.
 So we first apply a smoothing technique to the indicator function and leverage the Taylor expansion on the smoothed indicator, subsequently bounding the resulting remainder terms.

 {\bf Smoothing.} For the conditional anti-concentration probability, we use a standard smoothing, rather than the mixed smoothing we used in \cref{sec:mu_by_kappa_3N}.
 For $r \in \reals^p$ and $\delta \in [0, \infty)$, let